EikosPartners/FinJS/README.md

 Each of the above referenced folders contain their own README.md file with instruction on how to set up and start each.
 The basic steps to start after setup is complete are:

-* Start the backend server using `server\npm start`
+* Start the back-end server using `server\npm start`
 * Start the web server using `\web\npm start` and connect using the OpenFin or Electron application or via the browser.
-* Optionally, the WPF project can be ran to connect to the same backend for comparison.
+* Optionally, the WPF project can be ran to connect to the same back-end services for comparison.